 - The salaries depend on performance.
 It is super important to complete before deadlines.
 Everyone is motivated to work hard and quickly.

 - Work on different projects stimulates the active learning of new technologies, and switching between tasks invigorates the activity.
 If a particular approach was effective on one project, developers can use it on other projects.

 - All developers track their time with the special time-tracking apps.
 This provides transparent control conditions for clients.
 The clients can see what she pays for day by day.

 - Different projects are managed by different project managers and team leads who can share knowledge and experience.
-This allows developers to work with different teams, to experience different management styles, and to grow professionally.
+This allows developers to work with different teams, experience different management styles, and grow professionally.
 Thereby positively affecting all projects.

 - All developers work in an open space office, eagerly helping each other to solve challenges.
 We work as a whole organism with the common aim of staying on top in this competitive market and providing customer satisfaction that will contribute to our good reputation and bring us new customers.

 - We have team-buildings, corporate lunches, and free-time activities that keep our interpersonal relationships on a friendly level.

 - The company management encourages the personal and professional growth of each employee by conducting retrospectives, stimulating learning activities, giving challenging tasks, and assigning mentors to new developers.

 All these practices make no sense by themselves.
 They must be integrated like a system of systems.
 We have created an SoS that we can boast of.
 We inject new solutions to automate processes, enhance effectiveness, increase competence, or improve staff cohesion.